-The bulk of ‘Vitalogy’ – which celebrates its 18th anniversary today — was written and recorded when Pearl Jam were on the road promoting ‘Vs.,’ their second album and first No. 1.
-Like its predecessor, ‘Vitalogy’ was produced by Brendan O’Brien, who once again slapped a tough classic-rock coating on top of the band’s rumbling alternative inclinations.
+The bulk of Vitalogy – which was released on Nov.
+22, 1994 – was written and recorded when Pearl Jam were on the road promoting Vs., their second album and first No. 1.
+Like its predecessor, Vitalogy was produced by Brendan O’Brien, who once again slapped a tough classic-rock coating on top of the band’s rumbling alternative inclinations.

 Relative to the recording of the first two albums, however, Vitalogy went through a more labored birth.
 After coyly dodging the spotlight since their debut LP Ten made them stars, Eddie Vedder stepped into the frontman role with stern authority this time, which didn’t exactly sit well with the other members.
 His more out-there tendencies certainly guided some of the songs, especially "Bugs," "Aye Davanita" and the nearly eight-minute closing sound collage "Hey Foxymophandlemama, That’s Me."